otsob/wmn4j/README.md

 As wmn4j is an API, the testing happens through unit tests and it is preferred that changes come accompanied by corresponding unit tests.

+The coding style of wmn4j is not very strict, but there are some [basic guidelines](CODING_CONVENTIONS.md).

 Contributing to this project is supposed to be enjoyable, so behaving nicely and respectfully is appreciated.
 For a general guideline on code-of-conduct we follow the one outlined by [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct).